department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 Actual user test sessions are projected to commence on March 27, 2023 and end on March 31, 2023.

 ### Prepare
-A pilot session was conducted on March 9, 2023 at 12:00-1:30 p.m. eastern standard time.
-The mock participant was a Booz Allen Hamilton employee.
+A pilot session was conducted and recorded on March 9, 2023 at 12:00-1:30 p.m. eastern standard time using the MS Teams platform.
+The participant was a Booz Allen Hamilton employee, Alexandra Byrnes.

 ### Research Sessions
-Planned dates of research:
 March 27, 2023-March 31, 2023

 ### Length of sessions
-Session length:
 The length of user sessions will be one hour total in length.

 ### Buffer time between sessions: